 2. Asking Questions

 Once you’ve gotten to know your planner, you’re ready for the next step: asking questions.
 Don’t be afraid to do your due diligence and ask your financial planner questions.
-She is working for you, with your money, so dive in with these types of questions:
+She is working for you — as well as with your money — so dive in with these types of questions: